Wheatena: Wheatenaville

+and was ambitious to continue with her career.
+Peter had an idea.
+Now the whole Dixon family is on the air, at least so far as the skit is concerned."

 In the early 1930s, Wheatena sponsored Wheatenaville on NBC's Pacific network.
 The program debuted September 26, 1932.
 The cast included Tom Hutchinson, Roberta Hoyt, "who is making her first radio appearance", Elizabeth Mallory and Eddie Firestone, Jr., "also radio novices", Harold Peary, "who is doing several parts", Wilda Wilson Church, Bobbe Deane, and Bert Horton, with Nelson Case as announcer.

+"In 1932, “Wheatenaville Sketches” debuted on the NBC and Columbia networks, in which the fictitious Batchelor family ate a daily breakfast as “good, wholesome and nourishing” as the show itself.
+The half-hour episodes showed Billy Batchelor (voiced by actor Raymond Knight), publisher of the Wheatenaville News..."Nachman, Gerald.
+Raised on Radio.
+Pantheon, 1998.